Feb 25, 2026

 Once any of those mistakes appear, errors cascade through your system, hidden behind syntactically "correct" language that makes detection difficult without explicit safeguards.

-Instead of trusting agents blindly, implement protective layers: error isolation with sandboxed execution, structured outputs, and validation before broadcasting results.
+Instead of unquestioningly trusting agents, implement protective layers: error isolation with sandboxed execution, structured outputs, and validation before broadcasting results.
 When checks fail, discard results without contaminating shared context.

 Add graceful degradation for crashes and timeouts by triggering simpler fallback paths with exponential retry logic.
-Enable early detection through continuous monitoring—tag messages with agent ID and intent to catch role drift quickly, implementing "handshake" protocols when necessary.
+Enable early detection through continuous monitoring—tag messages with the agent ID and intent to quickly catch role drift, and implement "handshake" protocols as needed.

 Complete your defense with prompt engineering: clear role boundaries, acceptance criteria, and well-defined completion signals prevent individual failures from compromising your entire agent team.